PalakMishra1905/ChatBot-AI/README.md

 ChatBot-AI is a modern AI-powered web application that allows users to:

 - 💬 Chat in real-time with an AI assistant
 - 🖼️ Upload images for analysis or transformation
-- 🎨 Generate images using powerful text-to-image AI models

 Built using modern web technologies, ChatBot-AI offers an interactive and intuitive interface for both conversation and creativity.